 Split the ASU Monopoly into 3 Universities for Greater Phoenix

-Granted, Oregon and New Mexico each spread out their universities across rural locations throughout their large-sized states.
-However, it is still more cost-effective to establish a university in a highly-populated, urban setting than in a rural location.
-And, it is certainly cheaper to convert an existing university branch campus into a free-standing university than it is to create from scratch a brand new university that is located somewhere else.
+Although Oregon and New Mexico established their state universities across rural locations throughout their large-size areas, it is still more cost-effective to establish a university in an urbanized setting than in a rural location.
+Moreover, it is certainly cheaper and quicker to convert an existing university branch campus into a free-standing state university than it is to construct from scratch a brand new public university that is located somewhere else.
+The majority of students in Arizona prefer living and studying in the urban, metropolitan areas.

-Even with 5 state universities in Arizona: Oklahoma, Kentucky, Kansas, Arkansas, and Mississippi each still has more public universities despite each having a total population size that is less than or equal to that of Greater Phoenix.
-Thus, it becomes quite a bargain and without extravagance to have 3 public universities located within Greater Phoenix.
+Other conservative states (Oklahoma, Kentucky, Kansas, Arkansas, Louisiana, Mississippi, Alabama, Carolinas, Dakotas) have 6 or more public universities each despite each having a population size that is less than or slightly more than that of Greater Phoenix.
+In addition, Indiana, Missouri, Tennessee, Washington have population sizes similar to Arizona while also having 6 or more public universities each.
+Thus, it is quite a bargain and without extravagance to have 3 public universities in Greater Phoenix for a total of 5 state universities in Arizona.

-Keep in mind that Arizona's population distribution is heavily skewed, with 60-65% of the statewide population residing in Greater Phoenix.
-As such, since 3 out of every 5 Arizonans live in Greater Phoenix, it then makes sense if 3 out of the 5 state universities are located in Greater Phoenix, too.
-Likewise, having 4 out of the 5 state universities located in Greater Phoenix and Greater Tucson combined (including a future Polytechnic branch campus in Greater Tucson) is consistent with 4 out of every 5 Arizonans (80%) living in those regions.
+Arizona's population distribution is heavily skewed since an estimated 70% of the statewide population resides in Greater Phoenix.
+As such, since more than 3 out of every 5 Arizonans live in Greater Phoenix, it then makes sense if 3 out of the 5 state universities are located in Greater Phoenix, too.
+Likewise, having 4 out of the 5 state universities located in Greater Phoenix and Greater Tucson combined remains consistent with 4 out of every 5 Arizonans (80%) living in these urbanized areas as part of a fast-growing, but disconnected Sun Corridor region.

 An Interesting Tale of Two Cities - San Antonio versus Phoenix